Bigdil25007/typescript-boilerplate-backend/README.md

 - `check-type` - check for TypeScript type errors
 - `dev` - run on localhost
-- `build` - transpile TypeScript to ES6 and bundle the project using Vite
+- `build` - transpile TypeScript with TypeScript Compiler
 - `preview` - preview the production build locally
-- `test` - run tests once using Vitest
+- `test` - run tests once using Jest
 - `test:watch` - run tests in watch mode, re-running tests on file changes
-- `test:coverage` - run tests and generate a coverage report
+- `test:coverage` - run tests and generate a coverage report (HTML format)
 - `lint:dev` - lint source files in the `src` directory using ESLint
 - `lint:fix` - lint and fix source files in the `src` directory using ESLint
 - `lint:build` - run linting with no warnings allowed